tonyg/pi-nothing/README.md

 it, and it will echo them.
 When you get bored of this, press `C-a x` to quit `qemu`.

-Note that `kernel.nothing` *polls* the UART for input at present, so `qemu` will take 100% of your CPU while it's running!
+Note that `versatilepb.nothing` *polls* the UART for input at present, so `qemu` will take 100% of your CPU while it's running!